 GeneCards Summary for HAAO Gene

 HAAO (3-Hydroxyanthranilate 3,4-Dioxygenase) is a Protein Coding gene.
-Among its related pathways are Metabolism and Histidine, lysine, phenylalanine, tyrosine, proline and tryptophan catabolism.
+Among its related pathways are Histidine, lysine, phenylalanine, tyrosine, proline and tryptophan catabolism and Tryptophan metabolism.
 GO annotations related to this gene include iron ion binding and oxygen binding.

 UniProtKB/Swiss-Prot Summary for HAAO Gene